jupyter-book/jupyter-book/docs/content/myst.md

 ## What roles and directives are available?

-There is currently no single list of roles / directives to use as a refernece, but this section tries to give as much as information as possible.
+There is currently no single list of roles / directives to use as a reference, but this section tries to give as much as information as possible.
 For those who are familiar with the Sphinx ecosystem, **you may use any directive / role that is available in Sphinx**.
 This is because Jupyter Book uses Sphinx to build your book, and MyST Markdown supports